tpmn/gat/ScriptGuide_EN/README.md

 - You need to get GAT Inventory ID From us (See below for detail.)
 - Register the tag into AD SDK.
-- Define callBackFunction For JsTag.
+- Define a callBackFunction For JsTag.
 - Do a test